ibm-cloud-docs/devsecops/devsecops-release-notes.md

 ### Updates for DevSecOps version - open-v9.41.0 and open-v10.22.0
 {: #devsecops-open-v10.22.0-open-v9.41.0}

+Rapid Rollback Capability
-Fast rollback during emergency situation outside normal deployment :   Its now possible to perform rollback during emergency situations.
+:   You can now perform rollback during emergency situations.
 See [Rolling back a deployment](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-rollback-deployment) for more details

+Single Commit Artifact Creation
-Single commit for all artifacts built during pipelinerun :   The Cocoa inventory add command now includes a new from-file flag.
-To add multiple artifact entries, you should place the artifact details in a file and specify the file path with the from-file flag.
-This will read the file and create all the artifact entries in a single commit.
+:  The `add` command of Cocoa inventory now includes a new `from-file` flag.
+To add multiple artifact entries, you must place the artifact details in a file and specify the file path with the `from-file` flag.
+Use this command to process the file and create all the artifact entries in a single commit.

 ### Updates for DevSecOps version - open-v9.40.1 and open-v10.21.1
 {: #devsecops-open-v10.21.1-open-v9.40.1}

-Enhance `load_artifact` command
+Enhanced `load_artifact` command
-:   `load_artifact <artifact>` command now lists the properties associated with the artifact command.
-Earlier this used be an error.
+:   The `load_artifact <artifact>` command has been improved to now successfully list the properties associated with the artifact, whereas previously this would result in an error.

 ### Updates for DevSecOps version - open-v9.40.0 and open-v10.21.0
 {: #devsecops-open-v10.21.0-open-v9.40.0}